 The number of cyberattacks has increased five-fold after COVID-19, as the pandemic brought new opportunities to cybercriminals.
 At this rate, cybersecurity threats are estimated to cost the world US $6 trillion a year by 2021.
-Since remote working became “the new normal”, it also became a growing gateway to new forms of data theft and as a result, companies face significantly increased risk of cyber-attacks and data breaches.
+Since remote working became “the new normal”, it also became a growing gateway to new forms of data theft and as a result, companies face a significantly increased risk of cyber-attacks and data breaches.

-With the ever-increasing security risk, companies now need to prioritise preventive measures for potential data loss.
+With the ever-increasing security risk, companies now need to prioritize preventive measures for potential data loss.
 One of the excellent use cases of the Next Generation SIEMs is securing corporate data from cyber risks related to remote working.
 As the pandemic is not nearly over, to help you stay protected, we put together an ebook on how SIEMs can be used for Work From Home security, reviewing the main security aspects of remote work:

 Preventing Phishing Attacks

 A recent security research survey has disclosed that 37% of employees working from home, have faced an increased risk of phishing attacks in the past 5 months post-outbreak.
 This makes phishing attacks one of the most widely spread security risks in 2020.

 To decrease the risk of data leaks, SIEMs support security teams in charge of phishing attacks by utilizing security tools such as real-time monitoring, AI-based threat detection, and data insight visualization.